 Ceredig Cattanach-Chell - Subject Advisor - Computer science

 Ceredig joined OCR in September 2015 incorporating his breadth of experience from education to support the reform and development of the new GCSE 9-1 Computer Science and Entry Level R354.
 A keen advocate of the challenges faced within the classroom, Ceredig led on the concept and delivery of teacher delivery packs, which have become one of the flagships for the new GCSE’s success with teachers.
-Prior to joining OCR, Ceredig had eight years of educational and teaching experience across a wide range of schools, including primary, secondary, academies and SEN sectors.
+Before joining OCR, Ceredig had eight years of education and teaching experience across a wide range of schools, including primary, secondary, academies and SEN sectors.
 Ceredig has a degree in Computer Science from Liverpool University and Post Grads from Liverpool Hope and Cambridge Universities.
 Outside of work, Ceredig is a keen modeller/painter, gamer and all-around geek.
 From wildlife to war games, his varied hobbies ensure that he is never just ‘sitting down watching the box’.